 - No. The host family will shop groceries for an extra person shopping.
 In most cases, they will provide you with food items to prepare your own breakfast, lunch or dinner.
 Some families prefer to offer you a cooked meal for lunch and dinner.

 - Yes.
-Most host families will allow you to prepare or cook your own food, when you are normally careful and follow their kitchen hygiene and safety habits of doing things.
-You can easily take the time with your host to go over using kitchen equipment and utensils after arrival.
+Most host families will allow you to prepare or cook your food, when you are careful and follow their kitchen hygiene and safety habits of doing things.
+You can take the time with your host to go over using kitchen equipment and utensils after arrival.
 Same with laundry facilities and security system if available...

 - Yes, review our list of homestay hosts on our website, if you are interested in specific ones, please quote the host ID number of the homestay to your homestay coordinator.
 We will approach host family for you and find out availability.
 If the requested host family is not available, we will try to contact a similar one for you.

-- You may make local telephone calls from the Homestay, if local calls are free.
+- You may make local phone calls from the Homestay if local calls are free.
 All long distance calls must be made using a calling card.
 Please ask your host if you are going to receive calls and what are the best times for people to call you.
 Consider your own prepaid cell phone number, since telephone line is not usually in your homestay rate and it could be more convenient for you.

-- No. Majority of hosts refuse that anyone would smoke inside their home, some also do not like the smell, or cause them a health reaction to an allergy.
+- No. The majority of hosts refuse that anyone would smoke inside their home, some also do not like the smell, or cause them a healthy reaction to an allergy.
 Majority of hosts will ask that you smoke outside the house in a designated area using an ashtray.
 You are kindly required to respect their request the sake of good health and well being of all.
 Few hosts will allow you to smoke inside if they do.
 Please note that in most cities and towns in Canada, USA, New Zealand, and Australia, smoking is banned by laws inside buildings, restaurants, airports, hospitals, or public areas.

 - Yes.
 Your host will show you how to go shopping after arrival, but if wish, you could ask your host to go out shopping with them.
 It could save you time, effort, money to accompany your host.
 Most hosts know where to buy things cheap or have memberships that can save you money.